jprado1/brewrank/index.markdown

 ![](/images/SATpipelineV1.png){:class="img-responsive"}

-- We scrapped and cleaned the full beer SAT menu from their webpage.
-(You can check their menu here)
+- We scrapped and cleaned the full beer [SAT menu](/https://satellite.bar/bar/), preparing it for analysis.
 - We adapted an implementation of Vector Space Retrieval (VSR) retrieved from (CS-423) in order to match SAT beers with beers reviewed in our datasets.
 For each dataset, we run VSR to find the top 5 matches for a given SAT beer.
 Matching is done based on the cosine similarity of ‘SAT beer queries’ and ‘Dataset documents’ .
 In this context, a ‘query’ and ‘document’ are string objects constructed by concatenating and stemming beer name, brewery and ABV.
 - After a first analysis of our matches, we developed an heuristic in order to reproducibly recover the ratings of all SAT beers.
     - Matches with more than 0.8 cosine similarity and in which ABV matches perfectly are considered perfect matches.
 Our reasoning is that, since reporting correct ABVs is a legal obligation in many countries